trion-development/docker-ng-cli/README.md

 Docker container for Angular CLI as build container.
 Image on dockerhub: https://hub.docker.com/r/trion/ng-cli/

-Currently uses node 8 (npm 5) and Debian stretch as base distribution.
+This is the alpine branch with node 8 (npm 5)

 ## Example usage
 ```